 Contact: firstname.lastname@example.org; email@example.com

 The Physical Planning Committee is responsible for the physical facilities and the overall security of campus.
-The committee has set an agenda for the year of assessing the validity of the Strategic Plan for Growth in conjunction with the wishes and desires of the students.
+The committee has set an agenda for the year of assessing the validity of the Strategic Plan for Growth in conjunction with the wishes and desires of the students especially relating to sustainability and on-campus living.

 Contact: firstname.lastname@example.org; email@example.com

-The Public Relations Committee, in conjunction with the Social Media Chair, relays information from the faculty, the administration, and the Student Government to the student body.
+The Public Relations Committee relays information from the faculty, the administration, and the Student Government to the student body.
 It publicizes and plans Student Government events and official business.

 Contact: firstname.lastname@example.org; email@example.com

-Student Organizations Council (SOC) is composed of nine student government senators and two student life committee members.
-Through bi-monthly meetings and many hours of individual work SOC assists new groups through the chartering process and ultimately evaluates the merit of groups seeking charter.
-In addition, SOC seeks to engage existing student organizations as they advance the strategic directions of Wake Forest University.
+Student Organizations Council (SOC) is composed of six student government senators and the Director of Student Engagement.
+Through weekly meetings and numerous hours of individual work, SOC assists new groups through the chartering process and ultimately evaluates the merit of groups seeking charter.
+In addition, SOC seeks to oversee and engage existing student organizations as they advance the strategic directions of Wake Forest University.